vladcipariu91/appyx/documentation/ui/transitions.md

 To support shared element transition between two Child Nodes you need:

-1. Use sharedElementModifier with the same key on the composable you want to connect.
+1. Use the `sharedElement` Modifier with the same key on the composable you want to connect.
 2. On the `Children` composable, set `withSharedElementTransition` to true and use either fader or no transition handler at all.
 Using a slider will make the shared element slide away with the rest of of the content.